guillaumearm/redux-global-selectors/README.md

 # redux-with-selectors

-a redux store enhancer for adding selectors inside the store.
+a redux store enhancer adding selectors inside the store.

 provide a `withSelectors` function that take a schema of your selectors, a store and return a new enhanced store.